This guide will teach you how to learn a language fast. We’ll cover:

 - Listening exercises

-Verbal learners typically excel with speaking and writing.
+Verbal learners typically excel at speaking and writing.
 If you enjoy reading and love learning new words, you’re most likely a verbal learner.

 If you’re a verbal learner, you should use these tools to learn a language: